Vladimir-Rom/logex/README.md

 Logex is a tool designed to enhance the readability of log files by filtering and formatting structured data.

-Structured logs consist of JSON records primarily intended for processing by systems like Elasticsearch and Kibana (ELK).
-However, there are instances where human intervention is necessary, such as when dealing with JSON logs from Docker containers or multiple log files associated with an issue in a bug tracker.
+Structured logs consist of JSON records primarily intended for automatic processing by systems like Elasticsearch and Kibana (ELK).
+However, there are instances where human has to read such files, for example when dealing with JSON logs from Docker containers or log files associated with an issue in a bug tracker.
 In such cases, manually parsing through these logs can be challenging.
-Logex serves as a solution to restore the readability of logs to a more human-friendly format reminiscent of pre-ELK era practices.
+Logex serves as a solution to restore the readability of logs to a more human-friendly format like it was in the pre-ELK era.
+Make logs readable again!

 ### Main Features of Logex
 1. **JSON Formatting:** Converts JSON data into plain text for easier comprehension.
 2. **Filtering Options:** Supports filtering JSON records using the Kibana Query Language, JQ queries, plain text filters, or regular expressions.
 3. **Output Colorization:** Enhances log visualization through color highlighting for better distinction.
-4. etc.
+4. **Multiple log files merging:** Merge multiple log files into single stream of records by specified fields (usually by timestamp)
+5. and more

 ## Command line help
 ```